 On the evening of the day after the commercial, the All-Star Party held a jam-packed press conference to address that commercial.
-Presidential candidate Jay Garrick made a short statement and then took questions.
-“Ladies and Gentlemen, by now you have all seen the commercial that was orifinally aired yesterday evening, suggesting that I am not fit to be President of our great country because of my lack of contribution to the Allied cause in World War II.
+Presidential Candidate Jay Garrick made a short statement and then took questions.
+“Ladies and Gentlemen, by now you have all seen the commercial that was originally aired yesterday evening, suggesting that I am not fit to be president of our great country because of my lack of contribution to the Allied cause in World War II.
 While the facts related in this commercial are true, they don’t tell the whole truth.

 “World War II was a very difficult time for me and for my comrades in the Justice Society of America and the All-Star Squadron.
 Some of these super-heroes have powers that might have ended that war almost instantly.
 Many others, myself included, felt that our active intervention could have shortened the war by months or even years.
 And every one of us felt tremendous pain for every death that occurred, which we were sure we could have prevented.
 That pain remains with all of us today.

-“The wire recoding of President Roosevelt that was recovered in the Presidential archives and played yesterday confirms that Roosevelt ordered the mystery-men and women of the United States to stay out of the combat zones in Europe, Africa, and the Pacific Theater.
-At the time he was our Commander-in-Chief during the largest war in history, and we felt that it was our duty to obey his orders.
+“The wire recording of President Roosevelt that was recovered in the presidential archives and played yesterday confirms that Roosevelt ordered the mystery-men and women of the United States to stay out of the combat zones in Europe, Africa, and the Pacific Theater.
+At the time he was our commander-in-chief during the largest war in history, and we felt that it was our duty to obey his orders.
 I can’t give you a magical answer regarding this issue.